RaulAdSe/Addiction-models/README.md

 - **Code**: The `code/` directory contains Python code used to implement RL models, simulate addiction dynamics, and conduct experiments.

 - **References**: The `references/` directory lists academic papers, articles, and books that were used as references and resources during the research.

-## Getting Started

-If you are interested in exploring the code and findings from this project, you can start by navigating the repository's directories.
-Detailed instructions for running specific experiments or simulations can be found in the code documentation.